 Students who wish to enroll in the 200-level APMU lessons must perform a jury and successfully pass APMU 100 with a grade of C+ or higher.
 Applied music fee of \$250.
-Students registered for Private Study Voice will also have a \$150 fee for weekly accompanist session.
+Students registered for APMU 221 and 231 will have an additional \$150 fee for regular accompanist sessions.
 Prerequisite: consent.